Stop the spill…1 – 2 – 3

 The second step is to recover the spill.

 Depending on how much liquid needs to be absorbed, pillows, pads and rolls are good for this as they can cover a large area.
-They are also good to use pillow-pads-rolls-e1424449562962on that continual drip from a leaky pipe that is waiting for maintenance.
+They are also good to use on that continual drip from a leaky pipe that is waiting for maintenance.

 If the situation calls for more than a pillow, pad or mat you’ll need a loose absorbent material.
 The type of product you choose will depend on your spill.